Ross Stores Inc.

 Dividend

-Ross Stores' dividend yield of 0.87% is considered below average, indicating limited income potential for investors.
-If you invested $1000 you would be paid $8.70 a year in dividends (based on the last 12 months).
+Ross Stores' dividend yield of 0.77% is low, which may not attract dividend-focused investors.
+If you invested $1000 you would be paid $7.70 a year in dividends (based on the last 12 months).

 Source: Analyst sentiment is provided by Refinitiv Ltd, a global leader in financial market data with over 40k business clients.
 Refinitiv Ltd is an independent third party to Nemo.
 This is not advice.